Saffith/PICO8-WTK/README.md

 The label's color.

-`label.new(text, [color,] [func])`
+`label.new([props])`
+Create a new text label.
+Properties:
+* `text`: The label's text.
+This can be a string, a number, or a function returning either.
+The label will be passed as an argument to the function.
+Default: `""`
+* `color`: The text color.
+Default: `0`
-Create a new label. `text` can be a string, a number, or a function that returns a string or number. `func` is a function to be called when the label is clicked.
-The label itself will be passed as an argument.
+* `on_click`: A function to be called when the label is clicked.
+The label will be passed as an argument to the function.
+Default: `nil`

 #### Icon